Karen Bass: Foreign policy

+During the Second Nagorno-Karabakh War, Bass condemned the military offensive launched by Azerbaijani and Turkish-backed forces on Artsakh.
+In response to the 2022 blockade of the Republic of Artsakh, Bass expressed support for providing direct humanitarian assistance to Artsakh, facilitating negotiations between Baku and Stepanakert to guarantee the rights and security of Artsakh's Armenian population, and replacing Russian troops in Artsakh with international peacekeepers.

 Student loan debt

 In 2019, Bass introduced two pieces of legislation to address student loan debt.
-The Student Loan Fairness Act of 2019 addresses this crisis in three major ways: creating a new "10-10" standard, capping the interest rate, and accounting for cost of living.
+The Student Loan Fairness Act of 2019 addresses this crisis in three major ways: creating a new "10-10" standard, capping the interest rate, and accounting for the cost of living.
 With Danny Davis, she also introduced the Financial Aid Fairness for Students (FAFSA) Act, which would repeal a law that makes it all but impossible for people with a drug conviction to receive federal financial aid for higher education.

-Taxes

-Bass is considered a liberal in her fiscal positions.
-She has a rating of 10% from the conservative California Tax Payers Association.
-The more liberal Consumer Federation of California gives her very high ratings.
-Bass has supported keeping taxes low for the middle class and "tax credits for small businesses to hire new employees".
-She has said that the Bush tax cuts for the wealthy should expire.
-In 2017, she voted against the Tax Cuts and Jobs Act, citing its disproportionate impact on California's middle-class families.